-API is an abbreviation of the American Petroleum Institute – this is where the API system was created back in 1947.
+API (in terms of engine oil) is an abbreviation of the American Petroleum Institute – this is where the API system was created back in 1947.

 There are 3 main types of API classification:

 - For engines that run on diesel fuel.

 API Engine Oil Grade